Coronavirus breathalyzer: Finland

 By the end of June 2020, Forum Virium Helsinki, in collaboration with Finnish software firm Deep Sensing Algorithms, funded by the Helsinki-Uusimaa Regional Council, announced that testing of their device had begun with a control group in Kazakhstan, with plans to expand to the Netherlands, the United States, South Africa, Brazil and Finland throughout the summer.
 The efficacy of the Forum Virium Helsinki / Deep Sensing Algorithms device hinges on its AI component.
 "We are engaged in innovative cooperation with corporations to solve the coronavirus crisis, and we will help firms to use the city as a development platform.
 We are utilizing artificial intelligence and digitalization," said Forum Virium Helsinki CEO Mika Malin.

 Germany

 In March 2020, the Singaporean company RAM Global conducted research in Germany in hopes of developing a one-minute breathalyzer test for SARS-CoV-2 based on terahertz time-domain spectroscopy.
 The company attempted to develop a disposable test kit for direct detection of COVID-19 virion particles in breath, saliva and swab samples.
 On 31 March, RAM Global completed an initial clinical study on live patients at University Hospital Saarland.
 In April, the company pursued a small unknown sample study in which hospital doctors provided unknown samples in order to test accuracy in differentiating positive and negative samples.
-The company named its product platform ThEA, or Terahertz Express Analyzer.